 Setting up your business

-First, you need to decide whether you want your entire business to be located in China, or whether you just want to base your manufacturing operations there.
+First, you need to register your trademark in China.
+Then you need to decide whether you want your entire business to be located in China, or whether you just want to base your manufacturing operations there.
 You should come to your decision after comparing the pros and cons of being in China as opposed to elsewhere, and the overall costs involved.
 You may find that although you’ll be adding transport costs, for instance, you’ll be reducing the cost of raw materials so significantly that it more than covers the extra shipping costs.

 You’ll need to create a viable business plan and a budget with a long-term forecast.
 This forms the hub of your business proposition, and you’ll have to be able to find the investment required to finance your project.
 Your personal finances aren’t directly related to your business finances, but potential lenders and investors may well want to see evidence of your ability to manage money.
 If you have a poor credit rating, for instance, take action to improve your rating by using loans for bad credit, or judicious use of a credit card to rebuild your score.